bhbmaster/rhood/README.md

 Here is what needs work:

 - Anything with options is not tested, because I do not have options.
-- Profit calculations are wrong need to rethink.
-- Need to implement showing current stocks + crypto + options (open positions)
-- So far useful to get all stock transations into CSVs:

-    python rhood.py --info --csv

 ## CREATE ENCODED PERMISSIONS FILE